weiqimeng1/GLSkeleton/README.md

 # GLSkelton
+#GLSkeleton: A Geometric Laplacian-based Skeletonisation Framework for Object Point Clouds
+##Abstract
-GLSkeleton: A Geometric Laplacian-based Skeletonisation Framework for Object Point Clouds Abstract— The curve skeleton is known to geometric mod- elling and computer graphics communities as one of the shape descriptors which intuitively indicates the topological properties of the objects.
+The curve skeleton is known to geometric mod- elling and computer graphics communities as one of the shape descriptors which intuitively indicates the topological properties of the objects.
 In recent years, studies have also suggested the